THE TWELVE DAYS OF YULE

 - Twelfth Night

 In Europe a new candle-lighting tradition has arisen among some modern day polytheists, that of Vantljusstaken, or Sun-Wait candles.
-The concept takes an advent-day calendar sort of approach as you count down towards yule, the candles usually connected to the 6 runic letters of the futhark: fehu, uruz, thurisaz, ansuz, raido, kenaz.
+The concept takes an advent calendar sort of approach as you count down towards yule, the candles usually connect to the first 6 runic letters of the futhark: fehu, uruz, thurisaz, ansuz, raido, kenaz.
+One rune a week as you approach the Winter Solstice.

-Since many Heathens have family members who are Christian (siblings, spouses, children, parents, etc.) many Heathens will still set aside Christmas Day as a time when they get together with the rest of their non-Heathen family.
+Since many Heathens have family members who are Christian (siblings, spouses, children, parents, etc.) many Heathens will still set aside Christmas Day as a secular time when they get together with the rest of their non-Heathen family.
 Many (especially in the United States) will still have gifts from Santa under the tree on the morning of December 25th for the kids.
+Although some may save Santa for December 6, where shoes set out are filled with treats in parts of Europe (no doubt where the stocking stuffer tradition comes from for others on Christmas Eve), this is slowly being rebranded as Oski’s Day by some believers today.